IonCaza/resume/README.md

 ## To Do

 * Add print to pdf
+* Extract all labels and text into .json for future internationalization
 * Add contact component with schema.org
 * Add skills component
 * Add education component